patrik999/stream-reasoning-challenge/challenge-description.md

 ## Programm for April, 16th, 2019

 * 09:00 - 09:20   *Danh Le Phuoc*: Welcome and overview
-* 09:20 - 09:50   *TBA*: Invited talk
+* 09:20 - 09:50   *Jacopo Urbani*: Invited talk
-* 09:50 - 10:30   *Patrik Schneider*: Follow up and progress
+* 09:50 - 10:20   *Patrik Schneider*: Follow up and progress
-* 10:30 - 10:45   Q&A with discussion
+* 10:20 - 10:40   Q&A with discussion
-* 10:45 - 11:00   Coffee break
+* 10:40 - 11:00   Coffee break
 * 11:00 - 12:00   Brainstorming, finalization, and next steps

 ## Programm Details

-The first program point will be the keynote of Daniel Jakobsson with the aim of introducing more scenarios and data sources.
-The second program point will be a progress report on the SRC, which includes the outline of two scenarios and possible tasks that could be solved in it.
+The first program point will be the keynote of Jacopo Urbani with the aim of giving an overview on his survey on stream reasoning (1).
+The second program point will be a progress report on the challenge, which includes the outline of two scenarios and possible tasks that could be solved in it.
 Further, we will suggest possible rules for the SRC and the means for its evaluation/scorings, as well as possible